-"Our nuclei in Soviet institutions must be the guardians of real Soviet order in our institutions...
-The nuclei must see that at least elementary order, elementary responsiveness, a readiness to listen to people, and less bureaucracy are displayed in Soviet institutions, both government and business. . .
+"Our nuclei in Soviet institutions must be the guardians of real Soviet order in our institutions....
+The nuclei must see that at least elementary order, elementary responsiveness, a readiness to listen to people, and less bureaucracy are displayed in Soviet institutions, both government and business....
 We must see to it that the nuclei in Soviet institutions live the life of the whole Party, help the Party to improve and simplify the Soviet and business apparatus and bring it closer to the people, to make it honest and economical."
+(See Izvestia of the C.C. of the C.P.S.U.[B.], No. 16-17, 1926.)

 All Party members working in a given People's Commissariat should be united in one general Party organization of that People's Commissariat.
 The secretary of the Party organization of a People's Commissariat should be endorsed by the Central Committee of the C.P.S.U.(B.).
-It is hardly necessary to go into long explanations of the necessity for this latter proposal-it is selfevident.
+It is hardly necessary to go into long explanations of the necessity for this latter proposal-it is self-evident.